pdjr-build/firmware-factory/modules/tsense/hardware/1.0/README.md

 The module cannot be used with resistance or current-loop sensors.

-The module has a simple user configuration interface consisting of a DIP switch, momentary push-button.
+The module has a simple user configuration interface consisting of a DIP switch, momentary push-button and LED outputs.
-LED outputs provide configuration feedback and indicate module operating state.
+A discrete LED indicates module operating state.

 ## Active components